Alfresco/acs-deployment/helm/alfresco-content-services/charts/activemq/README.md

 ![Version: 2.1.0](https://img.shields.io/badge/Version-2.1.0-informational?style=flat-square) ![AppVersion: 5.16.4](https://img.shields.io/badge/AppVersion-5.16.4-informational?style=flat-square)

-A Helm chart Providing Apache ActiveMQ.
+A Helm chart providing a basic Apache ActiveMQ deployment required to evaluate ACS (do not use in production).

-Please refer to the [documentation](https://github.com/Alfresco/acs-deployment/blob/master/docs/helm/README.md) for information on the Helm charts and deployment instructions.
+Please refer to the [documentation](../../../../docs/helm/README.md) for information on the Helm charts and deployment instructions.

+Credentials get injected by the [main chart](../../README.md) and by default are:

+* username: admin
+* password: admin

 ## Source Code